Autumn64/Autumn64/README.md

 - I use XFCE.
 - I love maths even if I understand nothing of them!
 - I love quantum mechanics and astronomy/astrophysics.
-- I quit using any form of privative social media except for MiaVivo.net and WhatsApp on December 2023.
+- I quit using almost any form of privative social media on December 2023.
-- About the point above, although MiaVivo.net is technically a copyrighted social media, the technology it uses (PeepSo) is released under the [GPL v2](https://www.peepso.com/license/).
-In the case of WhatsApp, even though I will always prefer XMPP, I still need WhatsApp because that's the only medium my university uses to inform its students (including me) about the stuff going on, and I only use it on a [dumb phone I bought](https://mast.lat/@autumn64/111853426368504810) that uses KaiOS.
 - I switched to [Codeberg](https://codeberg.org/Autumn64) on November 2023, while I just use my [GitHub](https://github.com/Autumn64) account to contribute to the FLOSS projects I like/I'm interested in (unless such project accepts patches, which is always my first choice), and to mirror my repositories from Codeberg [#GiveUpGitHub](https://sfconservancy.org/GiveUpGitHub/).
 - F*ck Microsoft Word/Google Docs/Apple Pages, all my homies use [LaTeX](https://www.latex-project.org/)!
 - I was a part of the [Latin American Cartographer Community](https://www.halo2.online/forums/) between 2020 and 2024.